 Then, mixtures of latexes of different sizes, with a mass ratio of 1:1 at 16% wt, were prepared to study the impact of size bimodality on the SRS data.
 Figure 3a shows the SRS spectra of latexes with z-average of 70 nm, 550 nm and their 1:1 mixture, which represent the smallest and largest studied particles.
 It can be seen that for particles of 70 nm, the signal is non-null at all angles while for particles of 550 nm it is mainly present at 30° (with almost 6000 hits), a little at 170° (less than 200 hits) and null for the others angles, as big particles stop transmission and simple scattering at the studied concentration.
 As a result, the SRS spectra corresponding to the mixture of this two sizes show no signal at 180° and 175°, a small signal at 170° relatively close to the spectrum of 550 nm, and a maximum of intensity around 4 000 hits at the angle 30°.
 For this angle, the signal is in between the spectra of the unimodal latexes of sizes 70 and 550 nm.
 The observed phenomena in the mixture seem to be dominated by the biggest particles, because only the backscattering angle, 30°, shows a signal and not the others.

 Figure 3b shows the SRS spectra with a z-average of 70 nm, 195 nm and their 1:1 mixture.
 It can be seen that the signal is present at every angle for each for the three products, as no big particle sizes are present.
 The spectra of the mixture are in between the unimodal spectra as observed previously.
 However, in this case all the phenomena (transmission, simple, multiple and backscattering scattering) are present (i.e. the intensity signal is non-null for all angles).
 The gap in the z-average is not as big as previously so the biggest particles do not totally govern the light-matter interaction.
-These observations indicate that the SRS can be sensitive to a second population of particles it it can be detected.
+These observations indicate that the SRS can be sensitive to a second population of particles if it can be detected.
 This can be useful in emulsion polymerization for instance to detect renucleation or sudden particle coagulation if the gap between them is not too important.

 Figure 3: SRS spectra at different angles for monomodal latexes of different sizes and their mixtures